AstroTati/astrotati.github.io/README.md

 # Tatiana M. Rodriguez, Ph.D.
-Welcome to: Side projects and other stuff that interest me.
+Welcome to: Side projects and other stuff that interest me :)